emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does not have 4K content. ❌

 ***
+## SlideMovies
+### Score: 13/22
+1. Streams load very fast. ✔️
+1. Content is 1080p and can be changed in playback settings. ✔️
+1. Good for both new and old content. ✔️
+1. Has 5 english and 3 non eng servers, but does not auto-switch when one fails. ⚠️
+1. Site does not have episode auto-next. ❌
+1. Sites UI has room for improvement. ❌
+1. Has built in subs for most content. ✔️
+1. Has movies, shows and anime. ✔️
+1. Site has history when you create account. ✔️
+1. Site is lacking in terms of content discoverability and sorting. ❌
+1. Site does not have 4K content. ❌

+***
 ## stream fr
 ### Score: 13/22
 1. Streams load very fast. ✔️